-When someone talks about the “legs” of a wine, they’re referring to the way the liquid “sheets” or forms “tears” after it’s been swishing around in the glass.
+When someone talks about the “legs” of a wine, they’re referring to the way the liquid “sheets” form “tears” after it’s been swishing around in the glass.

 Legs can be an indicator of several things, such as the amount of alcohol or sugar in the wine.
-But it can’t tell you anything about the quality.
-Only you can determine that by smelling and tasting.
+It can’t tell you anything about the actual quality; only you can determine that by smelling and tasting.

 Myth #4: A red wine needs lots of oak aging in new barrels to be “big”

 The main element that gives wine body — a presence on the palate — is tannin.
 It lurks in the skins, seeds and stems of the grapes, so wines made from thicker-skinned varieties tend to be “big” by nature — think Cabernet Sauvignon, Mourvedre and Tannat, to name a few.

 If you prefer wines with robust aromas that remind you of dark fruits, spicy berries, tobacco, and smoky bacon, filling your palate with lingering flavors, perhaps the grape variety itself plays a bigger role than you might think.

 Myth #5: Once opened, a bottle of red wine can last up to 10 days in the fridge

 Well, the wine might “last,” but it will cease to be wine as we know it.